shadden/celmech/docs/secular.rst

         :width: 600

-In this case, we see fair agreement between Laplace-Lagrange theory and direct :math:`N`-body: the amplitudes and frequencies of eccentricity and, to a lesser extent, inclination oscillations roughly agree.
+In this case, we see fair agreement between Laplace-Lagrange theory and direct :math:`N`-body: the amplitudes and frequencies of eccentricity and inclination oscillations roughly agree.
 There are two shortcomings of the Laplace-Lagrange secular theory that can generally explain differences between analytic predictions and N-body integration results:

 (1) truncation of the equations of motion to leading order in inclination and eccentricity may not be sufficient and (2) period ratios near a mean motion commensurability can invalidate the secular averaging approximation and
-We'll describe ``celmech``'s options for addressing both of these issues below.
+We'll describe options for addressing both of these issues with ``celmech`` below.

 .. _secular-nonlinear: